boltops-tools/terraspace-docs/support.md

 ## Terraspace Webinar

 From time to time, we run Terraspace Webinars.
 We'll introduce Terraspace, provide a demo, and answer your questions.
-If you are intersted, sign up here: [Terraspace Webinar Signup](https://bit.ly/301sZIQ).
+If you are interested, sign up here: [Terraspace Webinar Signup](https://bit.ly/301sZIQ).